hiviah/https-everywhere-checker/README.md

 As a side effect, the CURL+NSS SNI bug does not happen with subprocesses (SSL session ID cache is not kept among process invocations).

+If pure-threaded version starts eating too much memory (like 1 GB in a minute), turn on the `fetch_in_subprocess` option metioned above.
+Some combinations of CURL and SSL library versions do that.
+Spawning separate subprocesses prevents any caches building up and eating too much memory.

 ### Generic bugs/quirks of SSL libraries

 Each of the three possible libraries (OpenSSL, GnuTLS, NSS) has different set of